shreyaslad/smalltalk/README.md

 Smalltalk is a bash program which uses Dialogflow in order to become a chatbot in the terminal without the use of python.
 You just need to run the program and it will create a prompt where you can type

+## Prerequisites

+Install [jq](https://stedolan.github.io/jq/download/) for your OS

+Know how to run bash scripts on your OS

 ## Development Status

 - [x] create infinite prompt